Using DVD Architect I show how to compress and fit a long video onto a DVD, by calculating customized Bit Rates and pre-rendering the video.

 Now that you have reached this stage, you can finally use the customized Bit Rate settings to compress/fit your video perfectly onto a Single DVD.

 Whenever you prepare a video that will be added to DVD Architect, you always render the Video and Audio Files separately.
 This is just the way it is done and gives the best results.
+You must also name the separate Video and Audio files the exact same name and save to the exact same folder location.

 How do I render video in Vegas Movie Studio for DVDs using DVD Architect Studio